ctfs/write-ups-2014/pwnium-ctf-2014/kernel-land/README.md

 **Category:** Reverse
 **Points:** 150
 **Description:**

 > The third Tick gives you the answer ;) [http://41.231.53.40/kernel](kernel)

 ## Write-up

-The algorithm is described in timer_tick and the data is in the global variable flag.
+The algorithm is described in `timer_tick` and the data is in the global variable `flag`.

-Calculate the flag by:
+Calculate the flag as follows:

 ```python
 flag_data =[